it's a good day to be young.

-“I believe Cameron Lavi-Jones is as talented, and I might say even further along than, for instance, Dave Grohl was when he launched the Foo Fighters.
+Says Producer Adam Kasper, “I believe Cameron Lavi-Jones is as talented, and I might say even further along than, for instance, Dave Grohl was when he launched the Foo Fighters.
 The songs are there.
 The production is current and young fans are embracing Lavi-Jones on so many levels.
-I make this particular comparison because I was there at the time.
-To me, Cameron and King Youngblood and Dave and the Foo Fighters have a similar appeal, particularly as live performers and with rock on the rise King Youngblood’s emergence on the music scene is well timed.”
+I make this particular comparison because I was there at the time that Foo Fighters were developing.
+To me, Cameron and King Youngblood and Dave and the Foo Fighters have a similar appeal.
+Particularly with rock on the rise again, King Youngblood’s emergence on the music scene is well timed.”

 Music isn’t the only thing King Youngblood is good at–the band also started Hold Your Crown, an ongoing initiative aimed at breaking the stigmas surrounding mental health, and encouraging young people to tell their own stories and get the help they deserve.
 Each bandmember, having had their own journey with mental health, spreading a message of hope and solidarity, seeps into everything the band touches–forming a cornerstone of King Youngblood’s presence anywhere, anytime.

 This website, as well as the band's and social media provide online messages from the bandmembers for youth on a regular basis– including videos detailing each bandmember’s favorite self-care routines, from quality time with a beloved cat to Wim Hof breathing techniques and cold therapy–because that’s rock ‘n roll.